Skip to main content

 Contact Us

-We are actively seeking new partners with schools and districts for fall 2022.
-If you’re interested in bringing School Participatory Budgeting to your school community, email Madison Rock.
+We are actively seeking new school and district partners.
+If you’re interested in bringing School Participatory Budgeting to your school community, fill out our interest form or email [email protected].

 We invite you to continue the discussion and work with us.